jasperkpangan/jasperkpangan.github.io/_pages/about.md

 layout: archive
 author_profile: true
 ---
+---
+classes: wide
+title: "about me"
+permalink: /about/
+layout: archive
+author_profile: true
+---
+Hello and welcome!

+I’m Jasper, a data scientist originally from the Philippines, currently based in Estonia.
+I have a Master’s degree in Data Science and am deeply passionate about uncovering meaningful insights through data visualization, particularly in geospatial data and machine learning.

-Hi!
-Thank you for visiting my website.
-I created this to share and showcase my projects, interests, and passion.
-If you are curious about any of the projects I shared, if you want to collaborate, or if you simply want to connect, feel free to e-mail me at <jasperkpangan@gmail.com>.
+This website is a space where I showcase my projects, interests, and the work that excites me.
+I’m constantly exploring new ways to analyze and present data, and I’m eager to share these findings with you.
+If you’re curious about any of the projects I’ve shared, interested in collaborating, or just want to connect, feel free to reach out to me at <jasperkpangan@gmail.com>.

-I am still building up this site so if you see any corrections or errors, please do e-mail me.
-Also, here's a line-up of other projects I have yet to upload:
+I’m still in the process of building up this site, so if you spot any errors or have any suggestions, I’d love to hear from you.
+I’m also working on uploading several new projects, including:

-- exploratory data analysis of restaurants in Makati City using data mining and wranling techniques,
+- Exploratory Data Analysis of Restaurants in Makati City: Using data mining and wrangling techniques.
-- analyzing and clustering US 2020 election tweets using natural language processing and Mini-batch $k$-Means, and many more, so stay tuned! 😊
+- Analyzing and Clustering US 2020 Election Tweets: Leveraging natural language processing and Mini-batch K-Means.

+Stay tuned for these and more!

+When I’m not diving into data, I enjoy traveling and playing computer games.
+Thanks for stopping by, and I hope you find something here that sparks your interest! 😊